tonk-labs/dappicom/README.md

 Understanding that we are already using merkle trees to fingerprint the memory across discrete transcripts, this bears similarity to Risc Zero's "continuations" and I am interested to adapt those techniques to perhaps simplify the construction here.

-As I've said, this is project is largely illustrative as the eventual architecture remains open.
+As I've said, this project is largely illustrative as the eventual architecture remains open.

 ## Credits